Diana Marszalek 24 Feb 2021 // 11:37PM GMT

 “Now that investors are paying attention to this, it's showing the business case,” says Alison DaSilva, Zeno Group’s managing director of purpose and impact.
 “We are seeing now investors and different reputation and research firms coming out with clear data connecting the importance of this in affecting the bottom line.”

-DaSilva’s comments were part of a panel discussion on the “ESG Frenzy” currently underway — and what communicators need to know about it — as part of PRovoke’s North America Summit on Wednesday.
-Charlotte West, Lenovo’s executive director of global communications, also participated in the panel, moderated by PRovoke's Paul Holmes.
+DaSilva’s comments were part of a panel discussion on the “ESG Frenzy” currently underway — and what communicators need to know about it — as part of PRovoke Media’s North America Summit on Wednesday.
+Charlotte West, Lenovo’s executive director of global communications, also participated in the panel, moderated by PRovoke Media's Paul Holmes.

 The discussion opened with parsing out the differences between Environmental, Social and Governance, or ESG, and corporate social responsibility, or CSR, and why ESG is quickly becoming companies’ focus.